Current John P. McNulty Scholars and Mentors

 Nicola is a senior and Biology major with a concentration in Neurobiology.
 She is currently a Yalow Scholar, a scholarship granted to students dedicated to careers in the physical sciences or medicine.
+Nicola also won a prestigious Goldwater Scholarship for 2014, the nation's most prestigious undergraduate scientific award.
 She is excited to be a McNulty Scholar and a part of such a fascinating and devoted team.

 Nicola has been captivated by the ocean for as long as she can remember.
-Her passion has led her to work in two laboratories that utilize aquatic animals.
-At Hunter College, she studies the behavior and physiology of weakly electric fish with Dr. Chris Braun of the Psychology Department.
+Her passion has led her to work in three laboratories that utilize aquatic animals.
+For the majority of her time at Hunter College, she studied the behavior and physiology of weakly electric fish with Dr. Chris Braun of the Psychology Department.
 Over the summer, she works with Dr. Gerardo Morfini at the Marine Biological Laboratory in Woods Hole, MA, using squid neurons to analyze the molecular mechanisms of neurodegenerative diseases.
+During her senior year she began working with Dr. James Hudspeth's team at the Rockefeller University, exploring the role of ion channels in mechanosensory transduction, using zebrafish as a model organism.

 In the future, she will pursue a PhD in Marine Biology at a graduate school on the coast.
 Then she will spend the rest of her life conducting conservation research for the benefit of the ocean's ecosystems.
 In her free time, she enjoys drawing and adventures.